Manage pricing and data volume in Application Insights

 In each retained record,

-itemCount indicates the number of original records that it represents, equal to 1 + the number of previous discarded records.
+itemCount indicates the number of original records that it represents.
+It's equal to 1 + the number of previous discarded records.

-You can write a script to set the price plan, using Azure Resource Management.
+You can write a script to set the price plan by using Azure Resource Management.
 Learn how.

 There are some limits on the number of metrics and events per application (that is, per instrumentation key).
 Limits depend on the pricing plan that you choose.

 |Total data per day||100 GB||You can reduce data by setting a cap.
 If you need more data, you can increase the limit in the portal, up to 1,000 GB.
 For capacities greater than 1,000 GB, send mail to AIDataCap@microsoft.com.|

 |Throttling||32 K events/second||The limit is measured over a minute.|

 |Data retention||90 days||This resource is for Search, Analytics, and Metrics Explorer.|

 |Availability multi-step test detailed results retention||90 days||This resource provides detailed results of each step.|